mbubesa/ML-Algo-Exploration/README.md

 ## Description

-The **ML-Algo-Exploration** project is an open-source initiative under the Mbarara University Biomedical Engineering Association (MBUBESA).
+The **ML-Algo-Exploration** project is an open-source initiative under the Mbarara University Biomedical Engineering Students Association (MBUBESA).
 This project provides a comprehensive platform with resources, tutorials, and community support to help users understand and implement machine learning models in the healthcare domain.
 > <b>Mission: </b> To empower individuals interested in learning machine learning algorithms for medical applications.<br>

 We focus on: